mgonzalez-unr/mgonzalez-unr/README.md

-# Hello, I'm Martin
+# Hello, I'm Martin G
 <a href="www.linkedin.com/in/martin-gonzalez-78949b374"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction]

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems with extensive background in regulatory and compliance standards.

 ## Objective
-[Provide Objective]

-My history with computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a team as a security engineer.
+I've cultivated a deep understanding of computer science through extensive self-teaching, which has fueled my passion for cybersecurity.
+I'm eager to transition into this field and contribute to a team as a security engineer, leveraging my foundational knowledge to solve real-world challenges.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|